 — Aayushi Mishra ’17, Analyst at EA Engineering, an environmental consulting firm, who earned a master’s degree in environmental science and policy at Columbia University

-Peer mentorship among newer computer science students and experienced students is a hallmark of the computer science department at Mount Holyoke — and a source of social support and feedback within this robust community (the largest of our STEM majors).
+Peer mentorship among newer computer science students and experienced students is a hallmark of the computer science department at Mount Holyoke — and a source of social support and feedback within this robust community.
+Maybe that's why it's our fastest-growing major.